StrawberryChocolateFudge/opBNB-Escrow/README.md

 Finally npm run build and you got the parcel build.
 Upload that file to a hosting like cloudflare pages and your escrow will be online and you are ready to work as an Escrow Agent!

 ## NOTE
-The current source code contains a demo and has hardcoded contract addresses pointing to BSC testnet Deploy your own version and replace these values
+The current source code contains a demo and has hardcoded contract addresses pointing to opBNB testnet Deploy your own version if you want to use it.

 ## Escrow States